snowshine09/togetherjs/site/docs/index.md

 If you are curious about the exact version of code on the server it should be always be [server.js on master](https://github.com/mozilla/togetherjs/blob/master/hub/server.js), and you can double-check by fetching [`/server-source`](https://hub.togetherjs.com/server-source).

-### Deploying the hub server to Heroku

-You need a Heroku account.
-If you don't have one, their [Node.js getting started guide](https://devcenter.heroku.com/articles/getting-started-with-nodejs) is a good place to start.

-What's about to happen: we clone the repo and create a new Heroku app within it.
-We need to set the HOST environment variable to get the app to bind to 0.0.0.0 instead of 127.0.0.1.
-It'll pick up the PORT variable automatically.
-We also need to enable WebSockets for the app.
-Then, push the code and we should be good to go!

-	git clone git@github.com:mozilla/togetherjs.git
-	cd togetherjs
-	heroku create
-	heroku config:add HOST=0.0.0.0
-	git push heroku master

-Make note of the app name after running `heroku create` You can check that everything is running by going to http://your-app-name-here.herokuapp.com/status

 ## Addons

 There is an addon for Firefox in [addon/](https://github.com/mozilla/togetherjs/tree/develop/addon).